ipc-lab/kaira/docs/api_reference.rst

 The decoders in this module are designed to work seamlessly with the corresponding encoders from the `kaira.models.fec.encoders` module.

-Available Decoders
-""""""""""""""""""
-- BlockDecoder: Base class for all block code decoders
-- SyndromeLookupDecoder: Decoder using syndrome lookup tables for efficient error correction
-- BerlekampMasseyDecoder: Implementation of Berlekamp-Massey algorithm for decoding BCH and Reed-Solomon codes
-- ReedMullerDecoder: Implementation of Reed-Muller decoding algorithm for Reed-Muller codes
-- WagnerSoftDecisionDecoder: Implementation of Wagner's soft-decision decoder for single-parity check codes
-- BruteForceMLDecoder: Maximum likelihood decoder that searches through all possible codewords
-- BeliefPropagationDecoder: Implementation of belief propagation algorithm for decoding LDPC codes
-- MinSumLDPCDecoder: Min-Sum decoder for LDPC codes with reduced computational complexity

-These decoders can be used to recover original messages from possibly corrupted codewords that have been transmitted over noisy channels.
-Each decoder has specific strengths and is optimized for particular types of codes or error patterns.

 Example Usage
 """""""""""""
 >>> from kaira.models.fec.encoders import BCHCodeEncoder